nextstrain/ncov/docs/src/reference/configuration.md

 ### clock_filter_iqd
 * type: integer
 * description: Remove tips that deviate more than this number of interquartile ranges from the root-to-tip by time regression.
+Disable clock filtering by specifying `0`
 * default: `4`

 ### keep_polytomies